jzhoubu/MSBD-2018Fall/5002/A3/README.md

-Network visualization technology is taken to ensure
+Some network visualization technologies(eg. cam and gbp) are taken as safety belt to ensure the knowledge transfer.